-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Packaging of DNA Helix”.
+This set of Class 12 Biology Chapter 6 Multiple Choice Questions & Answers (MCQs) focuses on “Packaging of DNA Helix”.

 1. What is the length of the DNA double helix, if the total number of bp (base pair) is 6.6 x 109?